Rundfunk im amerikanischen Sektor: Television

-Penetration of West German TV reception (grey) in East Germany for ARD (regional channels NDR, HR, BR and SFB).
-Areas with no reception (black) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen) while ARD was said to stand for "Außer Rügen und Dresden" (Except Rügen and Dresden).
+Penetration of West German TV reception (red) in East Germany for ARD (regional channels NDR, HR, BR and SFB).
+Areas with no reception (dark grey) were jokingly referred to as "Valley of the Clueless" (Tal der Ahnungslosen) while ARD was said to stand for "Außer Rügen und Dresden" (Except Rügen and Dresden).

 RIAS-TV, began broadcasting (as a part-time optout on the terrestrial frequency of SAT.1) from West Berlin in August 1988, which also acquired the German Educational Television Network in United States.
 Prior to this there were no Western television broadcasts specifically targeted at East Germany, although many of the domestic West German TV networks (particularly ARD) had high power transmitters along the inner German border and could be received throughout most of East where many of their programmes attracted a larger audience than the official East German domestic broadcasters.

 The fall of the Berlin Wall in 1989 and German reunification the following year meant that RIAS-TV would be short lived.
 In 1992 Deutsche Welle (Germany's international broadcaster) inherited the RIAS-TV broadcast facilities, using them to start a German, English and Spanish language television channel broadcast via satellite.